Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Easy Instances of Finding Second Order Stationarity in Constrained Optimization: A Second Order Frank-Wolfe Algorithm

 \subsection{Convergence Results}

-We first note that regardless of the direction we choose, the step size is either $\dfrac{\cX_k}{\tilde{L}}$ or $\dfrac{2\cpsi_k}{\tilde{\rho}}$, which are both less than or equal to $1$.
+We first note that regardless of the direction we choose, the step size is either $\dfrac{\cX_k}{\widetilde{L}}$ or $\dfrac{2\cpsi_{k,\alpha_k}}{\widetilde{\rho}}$, which by Cauchy Schwartz and conditions~\eqref{eq:conditions_rho_k} are both less than or equal to $1$.
 Thus, the iterates generated by the algorithm are always feasible.
 Also notice that, unlike the algorithms proposed in \cite{lacoste2016convergence, mokhtari2018escaping}, our algorithm does not require any boundedness assumption on the feasible set ${\cal F}$.
-Another advantage of the proposed algorithm is that it does not require the knowledge of the desired accuracy level $(\epsilon_g,\epsilon_H)$.
-This allows us to modify our termination rule when running the algorithm if needed.
+Before proceeding to the proof of convergence of our algorithm, we first show the following essential Lemma.